Nordklinge

 15 Item(s)

-The production of Nordklinge knives
+The Production of Nordklinge Knives

-The suitability of Nordklinge knives
+The Suitability of Nordklinge Knives

-Nordic Blade - The Material
+Nordklinge - The Material

 The Blade

-The advantages of the steel used: knives made of carbon steel achieve an extreme sharpness and have a high service life, meaning the blade stays sharp for a long time.
-However, carbon steel is susceptible to rust and tarnishing with staining, as carbon steel oxidizes under the influence of water and acids - unlike stainless steels.
+The advantages of the steel used: Carbon steel knives achieve extreme sharpness and have a long edge retention, meaning the blade stays sharp for a long time.
+However, carbon steel is prone to rust and tarnishing with stain formation, as carbon steel oxidizes under the influence of water and acids - unlike stainless steels.
 Proper and consistent care prevents this.
-It is important: do not leave knives wet or damp after use!
+Important: Do not leave knives wet or damp after use!
 Rinse under running water after cutting and DRY.
-Also in between.
+Also, occasionally in between.
 We also recommend treating the knives with camellia oil.
-Nordklinge has the Sinensis camellia oil from Dictum in the program - also available here in the Butch Shop.
+Nordklinge offers the Sinensis Camellia Oil from Dictum - also available here in the Butch Shop.

-You think all of this sounds a bit laborious?
-In our opinion, knife care has a spiritual aspect and with some practice becomes a habit.
-As a reward, you will have long-lasting joy with your Nordklinge knife.
+You think all this sounds a bit tedious?
+In our opinion, knife care has a spiritual aspect and becomes a habit with a little practice.
+As a reward, you will enjoy your Nordklinge knife for a long time.

 The Handle

-Nordklinge - the knives
+Nordklinge - The Knives

 Nordklinge Vankka Pieni